openeuler-mirror/SoftBR/README.md

 ## Compile
-you should use BiSheng compiler to compile profiler.
+you should use BiSheng compiler to compile softbr.
 ```
 export CC=/bisheng/bin/clang
 export CXX=/bisheng/bin/clang++